-Craving a show-stopping dessert that’s both effortless and irresistible?
-This rustic easy apple tart delivers—with tender, cinnamon-spiced apples nestled in a flaky, buttery crust that bakes into pure autumnal bliss.
+This rustic easy apple tart is made with tender, cinnamon-spiced apples nestled in a flaky, buttery crust that bakes up golden and flaky your family will think you bought it at a bakery!

-You'll want to serve this apple dessert warm with a scoop of vanilla ice cream or a dollop of whipped cream for a cozy dessert finish your guests (and family!) will devour.
+You'll want to serve this apple dessert warm with a scoop of vanilla ice cream or a dollop of whipped cream for a dessert your guests (and family!) will devour.

 Table of Contents